 Please call 714.817.4200, or via email at email@example.com.

 What if an emergency happens and I have to cancel last minute?

 Cancellations are handled on a case by case basis and at a manager's discretion.
 We will always be hospitable and take each instance into consideration.

 THE RANCH attempts to give all our guests a courtesy reminder call one day prior to your reservation.
-In addition, if your reservation is made via Yelp, you should receive a reminder via Yelp.
+In addition, if your reservation is made via Open Table, you should receive an email reminder.